 A classification system developed and used at the Library of Congress since 1897, the Library of Congress Classification system (LC) divides the field of knowledge into twenty large classes with an additional class on general works.
 This notation allows more combinations and greater specificity without long call numbers.
-Many libraries on campus, including the Undergraduate Library and the Social Sciences, Health, and Education Library, use LC classification schemes for all or part of their collections.
+Many libraries on campus, including the Social Sciences, Health, and Education Library, use LC classification schemes for all or part of their collections.

 For more information see the Library of Congress's information page.